 - Larger crowds of mice can cost from $325 to $587.50 to evict from your premises.

-What Differentiates the size of a Mouse Infestation?
+What Differentiates the Size of a Mouse Infestation?

 Pest control specialists divided mouse infestations into small, medium, and large groups.
 The first group we will discuss is the small infestation.

 A mouse infestation is labeled as small when there are very few mice involved.
-These infestations are simple to locate and get rid of.
+These infestations are simple to locate mouse control and get rid of.
 In addition, it is easy to avert these mice from returning.

 Next, there are the infestations that are referred to as medium-sized.
 A mouse infestation that is medium in size has a minimum of one next and is likely a mouse colony.
 It can be more of a challenge to remove a medium mouse infestation because more traps and poison are needed.

 Lastly, there are the infestations we refer to as large.
-These are when the fight involves the big guns.
+These are when the fight involves big guns.
 A large mouse infestation involves several nests and may even be mice inside the home.
 Some large infestations require the use of rodenticides and even fumigation.

-The initial inspection done by a pest control company may be complementary or an average of $95.
+The initial inspection done by a pest control company may be complementary or have an average cost of $95.
 The cost depends on the mice exterminator you call; A.N.T.
 Pest Control offers a free estimate on services!

 A mouse inspection involves searching for opens or cracks around doorways and windows.
 Also, the inspector will look for nests and signs of rodent droppings.
 So, the exterminator will give you a written estimate outlining all the costs and treatment prescribed after the inspection.